wking/swc-boot-camps/GoodProgrammingPractice.md

  * They make it more difficult to reuse parts of a program in other contexts e.g. as useful library such as we'll create shortly.

-We'll start with `dX_dt.
-Let's add arguments to the function, so we know, when looking at the function body, where those values come from:

-    def dX_dt(X, t, a, b, c, d):
-        return np.array([ a*X[0] - b*X[0]*X[1] , -c*X[1] + d*b*X[0]*X[1] ])
+Let's change our functions so that they don't rely on global variables.

+   def update(population, time_step, prey_config, predator_config)
+   def simulate(prey_config, predator_config, end_time, time_steps)
+   def plot(time_series, prey, predators)

-Now we need to change the call to this function:
+Now we need to change the call `integrate_ode` to pass the arguments to `update` as a new argument e.g.:

-    X = integrate.odeint(dX_dt, X_initial, t, args=(a, b, c, d))
+    population = integrate.odeint(simulate, population_initial, t,
+        args=(prey_config, predator_config))

 We use this `args` notation here as a consequence of how `odeint` is defined. `odeint` unpacks `args` and passes them to `dX_dt` as a conventional function call.

+Remember to update the glue too.

+    (time_series, prey, predators) = simulate(prey_config, predator_config, end_time, time_steps)
+    plot(time_series, prey, predators)

 We now run this to see that it still works.

-## Remove hard-coded values

-We have hard-coded values for the initial populations of prey and predators and the number of time-steps and the end-time.
-If we wanted to change the number of time steps or end time we'd have to edit our function, so let's pass those in as arguments too.

-Update `simulate` and pass in the initial populations of predators and prey, the end time and the number of time steps.
-Remember to update the glue code too!

-Rather than run a simulation over a specific number of steps to a specific end-time we can now choose how many steps and till when it runs.
-We've made our function more general, flexible, and useful.

-## Modularise into modules

-We now have a single script that consists of functions and code that is executed directly.
-We may want to use these functions in other scripts, so we can pull them out into a new Python module.

-Create a new file, `lotkavolterra.py`, and copy the `import` statements and the functions into it.

-Now remove the functions and redundant `import` statements from your script and run it again.

-We get an error as our functions are now defined outside our script.
-We need to import them:

-    from lotkavolterra import simulate
-    from lotkavolterra import plot

-If we run it again it should still work.

-We could now give this module to a colleague and they can use our functions within their own programs should they wish.
-It's also separated the computation and plotting code from the code that sets up the initial values of the simulation, so we can them implement various ways of setting up these initial values (e.g. by having one script read them from the command-line or another read them from a configuration file).

-## Rename variables to be more meaningful

-Our variable and function names in `lotkavolterra.py` are somewhat cryptic.
-Variable names that are too short can be too cryptic, but if they're too long this can inhibit comprehension.
-12 characters or less is recommended.
-Readable variable names also help our code to be self-documenting.

-Let's rename:

-* `dX_dt` - update predator and prey populations
-* `X` - predator and prey populations
-* `t` (in `dX_dt`) - time step
-* `t` (in `simulate`) - time series

-We'll deal with the rest shortly.
+Imagine how many more arguments each of our functions would take if we hadn't introduced a data structure to hold the prey and predator configuration values.
+We keep the argument lists to a manageable size for our memories to aid program comprehension.

+Why don't we provide `BIRTH`, `DEATH` and `POPULATION` as arguments?

+We're treating these as constants so will never modify their values.

-## Identify where data structures can be introduced
+## Identify where data structures can be introduced (again)

-In the same way in which we bundled related code into functions, we can bundle related variables into data structures.

-If we look at the argument list to `simulate` is getting rather big - it has 8 arguments - which can impact upon readability, since we are programmed typically to hold only 7+/-2 chunks of information in short-term memory at any time.

-We can reduce the number of arguments by recognising that the arguments group into those for prey and those for prey, plus the end time and time-series.

-Let's use a Python dictionary to store the configuration values for prey and predators.
-A Python dictionary is a set of key-value pairs.
-If we give the dictionary a key, we get back the associated value.
-Dictionaries are similar to associative arrays or hashtables in other languages.

-Let us first define some keys in `lotkavolterra.py`:

-    BIRTH = "birth"
-    DEATH = "death"
-    POPULATION = "population"

-In your script, import these keys:

-    from lotkavolterra import BIRTH
-    from lotkavolterra import DEATH
-    from lotkavolterra import POPULATION

-Then create two dictionaries:

-    prey_config = {}
-    predator_config = {}

-Now, update your script to populate the dictionaries e.g.

-    prey_config[BIRTH] = a

-Remember:

-* `a` is the prey birth rate.
-* `b` is the prey death rate.
-* `c` is the predator death rate.
-* `d` is the predator birth rate.

-Update the functions to replace the 6 arguments relating to prey and predators with two arguments, `prey_config` and `predator_config` and to pull out values from the dictionaries when needed:

-    prey_config[BIRTH]

-If you get stuck as someone sitting by you - a fresh pair of eyes on code can work wonders.
-Fagan (1976) discovered that a rigorous inspection can remove 60-90% of errors before the first test is run.
-M.E., Fagan (1976).
-[Design and Code inspections to reduce errors in program development](http://www.mfagan.com/pdfs/ibmfagan.pdf).
-IBM Systems Journal 15 (3): pp. 182-211.

 We currently return a tuple from `simulate`.
+Can we improve this by introducting a new data structure?
+Or, hint, exploiting an existing one?

 Our time-series together with the prey and predator populations together constitute the data from our simulation.
 We can combine these into a single NumPy array that contains one row per time-step where each row has the time, prey population and predator population at that time-step.

 The array returned by `integrate.odeint` already contains the prey and predator populations at each time-step, and we have each time-step in